 This is perhaps the greatest promise that the UBA approach has to offer.
 It is that fairness can be advanced by granting people a sense of greater (shared?) ownership of the commons, mainly things that are not concrete and tangible but by nature distributed or intangible.
 Eventually this could lead them to both take better use of these assets and to take responsibility for contributing to these common resources.

-3.5 What Is Ownership in the Future?
+What Will Ownership Look like in the Future?
+3.5